kyleke1998/cell_analysis_dashboard_challenge/README.md

 ```
 docker-compose up --build -d
 ```
-#### Access the dashboard, link is dynamically generated in CodeSpace.
-Click PORTS and click on the `forwarded_address` when port is 8501.
+#### To access the dashboard, link is dynamically generated in CodeSpace.
+Click PORTS and click on the `forwarded_address` where port is 8501.
 <img width="2828" height="652" alt="image" src="https://github.com/user-attachments/assets/edcb16f2-f59c-4bb7-890f-d6bf6a7f1508" />